jhuix/showdowns/public/showdowns-features.md

 ### Inline Image

-Surpport inline image be defined, including the image path can be reset using a reset event.
+Support inline image be defined, including the image path can be reset using a reset event.

 Its markdown syntax format Its grammatical format is the same as that of obsidian-style image links.